jackwe12/progress-bar-demo/README.md

 8. Implement a responsive solution for mobile, website and tablet.
 9. Animate the bar change through scss.
 10. Version control (git)
+11. Using Eslint to improve code quality
+12. Using SCSS for CSS preprocessor
+13. Minification for JS & CSS
+14. Setting up automated tools
+15. Style it via react-bootstrap as well

 ## Available Scripts